 Keshava (Nikhil Siddharth) is a patient of dextrocardia.
 His heart is on the right side of the chest which prevents him from getting tensed or excited.
-His parents are killed in an accident when he was a kid, and is left with a paralyzed sister.
+His parents were killed and his sister was paralyzed in an accident when he was a kid.
 After 12 years, he tracks down the killers one by one and kills them.
 The police investigation leads to Keshava as the prime suspect.
-Rest of the story is about how he kills everyone responsible for his parents’ death and walks away as a free man.
+The rest of the story is about how he kills everyone responsible for the death of his parents and walks away as a free man.

-Keshava has a simple revenge story with a disability to protagonist.
-The revenge stories have a huge market and adding a disability to protagonist makes the killings more challenging and enhances the conflict.
-The movie starts with an accident which left the parents of Keshava dead.
-The director reveals the accident and the people responsible through several segments through out the film.
+Keshava has a simple revenge story with a disability to the protagonist.
+The revenge stories have a huge market and adding a disability to the protagonist makes the killings more challenging and enhances the conflict.
+The movie starts with an accident that left the parents of Keshava dead.
+The director reveals the accident and the people responsible through several segments throughout the film.
 They split the narration into chapters with each chapter dealing with a murder.

-The beginning is good without wasting much time but at the same time it takes away any empathy for the parents of Keshava.
-At least, 5-10 minutes of story with the medical condition of Keshava, relation with his parents and friendship with Satyabhama (Ritu Varma) would have made audience to emotionally connect to the characters.
+The beginning is good without wasting much time but at the same time, it takes away any empathy for the parents of Keshava.
+At least, 5-10 minutes of the story with the medical condition of Keshava, relation with his parents, and friendship with Satyabhama (Ritu Varma) would have made the audience emotionally connect to the characters.
 Otherwise not telling the flashback at the beginning would’ve created suspense.
-Although these Two paths are routine, this is how cinema works.
+Although these two paths are routine, this is how cinema works.

 The worst part of Keshava is dialogues.
 After the first murder, C.I.
-Ravi (Ravi Prakash) enters the spot and his dialogues was, “Ee time lo ikkada murder evadu chesuntadu?”
+Ravi (Ravi Prakash) enters the spot and his dialogue was, “Ee time lo ikkada murder evadu chesuntadu?”
 The police couldn’t find any clues and they doesn’t have any information about the killer.
-He later says to the doctor who conducted post-mortem of first victim, “Konchem late aina parledu detail ga cheppandi sir.”
+He later says to the doctor who conducted the post-mortem of the first victim, “Konchem late aina parledu detail ga cheppandi sir.”
 After the second murder, he comes to the spot and says, “Malli vaadena?”
-There are many such choppy dialogues through out the film.
+There are many such choppy dialogues throughout the film.
 And almost all the characters in the film talk alike.

 The screenplay is flat throughout the film.
 It lacks the intensity required for thriller films.
-While trying to resemble Hollywood films, it lost the soul.
-The use of chapters for segments is totally unnecessary as there is no shift between chapters.
+While trying to resemble Hollywood films, it lost its soul.
+The use of chapters for segments is unnecessary as there is no shift between chapters.

-The theme of Keshava is top notch with its freshness but the story and screenplay failed to translate it into a gripping thriller.
+The theme of Keshava is top-notch with its freshness but the story and screenplay failed to translate it into a gripping thriller.
 The dialogues are mediocre.
 Cinematography is rich but doesn’t follow the narrative.
-The colour hues used in some scenes are unrealistic.
-Background music by Prasanth Pillai and songs by Sunny MR are good.
-The action sequences are realistic and editing is good.
+The color hues used in some scenes are unrealistic.
+Background music by Prasanth Pillai and songs by Sunny MR is good.
+The action sequences are realistic and the editing is good.
 The production values by Abhishek Pictures are good.
 The direction is very good with some brilliant shots.